rberrelleza/hexo-featured-image/readme.md

 # Hexo Featured Image

-A Hexo plugin to allow adding featured images with `featured_image` in front-matter and using it in post or have it output in the content.json if used together with [hexo-generator-json-content](https://github.com/alexbruno/hexo-generator-json-content).
+A Hexo plugin to allow adding featured images with `featured_image` in front-matter and using it in post and/or have it output in the content.json if used together with [hexo-generator-json-content](https://github.com/alexbruno/hexo-generator-json-content).

 For example: